 - Remove kernels from ears of corn.

-- Combine broth and cream in a pot and place the corn ears in there.
+- Combine broth and whipping cream in a pot and place the corn ears in there.
 Bring to a low simmer for about 15 minutes.

 - Discard the corn ears.
 They’ve done their job!